HermanMartinus/justsketchme-frontend/docs.md

 ## Subscriptions

-JustSketchMe has a premium subscription which gives you access to the full functionality of the webapp.
-You can learn more about that and sign up [here](https://gum.co/justsketchme) or click the `Upgrade` button in the top right of the screen and select `Get full access!`.
+JustSketchMe Pro is a subscription which gives you access to the full functionality of the webapp.
+You can learn more about that and sign up [here](https://gum.co/justsketchme) or click the `Upgrade` button in the top right of the screen and select `Get JustSketchMe Pro!`.

 ### License key